unkonf/sulu-schemaorg-event-bundle/README.md

 ## Usage

-Once installed, this bundle adds a tab called "Security.txt" to the webspaces configuration which allows you to create new security.txt entries for the different webspaces.
-For each webspace only one security.txt configuration can be saved.
+Once installed, this bundle adds a tab called "Schema.org Event" to the webspaces configuration which allows you to create new schema.org Event entries for the different webspaces.
+For each webspace only one event configuration can be saved.

-Since 0.5.0: Only users with the Securitytxt permissions can view, add, edit or delete the security.txt entries.
+The tab is only visible once the user got the permissions assigned.
+Create a new role via "Settings > User role" first, and assign it to the users that should be able to manage the settings.

 ## Contribute